 Every year, Loy Krathong is celebrated on the evening of the full moon of the 12th month in the traditional Thai lunar calendar, which is in November.
-Everyone goes to the closest river, lake, beach or even swimming pool to release a floating offering, hoping for good luck in the coming year.
-In Phuket, Loy Krathong is celebrated on all beaches, at many lakes and everywhere there is water, including most hotel swimming pools.
-On main beaches people also release flying lanterns.
+Everyone goes to the closest river, lake, beach, or swimming pool to release a floating offering, hoping for good luck in the coming year.
+In Phuket, Loy Krathong is celebrated on all beaches, at many lakes, and everywhere there is water, including most hotel swimming pools.
+On main beaches, people also release flying lanterns.
 It’s surreal and beautiful.
-As always when there is an event, there is plenty of street food, parties and games.
+As always, when there is an event, there is plenty of street food, parties, and games.
 If taking part, remember only to buy Krathongs made from banana tree slices or bread dough.

 Thailand has one of the largest communities of Chinese outside China in the world, so it is natural that Chinese New Year is celebrated in the country.
 The old Sino-Portuguese district in Phuket town has a not-to-be-missed event for visitors in Phuket.
 Expect celebrations with a dragon parade and lion dances, firecrackers to ward off the Nian snake demon that ravaged the villages in ancient China, lanterns, Chinese cultural shows, and street stalls selling food.

-From making deals in the exhibition hall to buying a boat in the marina, networking with clients on the boardwalk to jumping onboard a superyacht, Thailand International Boat Show is the largest exhibition held in Phuket.
-Show goers will have the chance to see more than 50 craft up close and personal at the Royal Phuket Marina.
-Yachts of all sizes, both power and sail, will be on display – from dinghies and day trippers up to superyachts.
-In addition there will be jet skis and pocket submarines.
-To round out the show, there will be fine and casual dining areas, interactive displays, live music and panel discussions.
-This is a must-attend January event for water craft enthusiasts.
+From making deals in the exhibition hall to buying a boat in the marina, networking with clients on the boardwalk, to jumping onboard a superyacht, Thailand International Boat Show is the largest exhibition held in Phuket.
+Showgoers will have the chance to see more than 50 crafts up close and personal at the Royal Phuket Marina.
+Yachts of all sizes, both power, and sail, will be on display – from dinghies and day trippers up to superyachts.
+In addition, there will be jet skis and pocket submarines.
+To round out the show, there will be fine and casual dining areas, interactive displays, live music, and panel discussions.
+This is a must-attend January event for watercraft enthusiasts.

 There is no shortage of fun and unique things to do in Phuket.
 The four activities here are sure to be among the most memorable experiences on a Phuket vacation:

 Thailand has more than 200 different varieties of sugar cane from which the stellar Chalong Bay rum is made.
-Sugarcane used is grown without chemical fertilizers, in partnership with local farmers who still harvest their crops by hand, preserving the pure essence of natural sugarcane.
-Visitors can see how the magic happens by taking a tour of the distillery which is on the southeast coast of Phuket.
-Enjoy a mojito while discovering how this rum is crafted and perhaps take part in a cocktail workshop and have a bite to eat at Suay, the restaurant and cocktail bar.
+Sugarcane is grown without chemical fertilizers in partnership with local farmers who still harvest their crops by hand, preserving the pure essence of natural sugarcane.
+Visitors can see how the magic happens by taking a tour of the distillery, which is on the southeast coast of Phuket.
+Enjoy a mojito while discovering how this rum is crafted and take part in a cocktail workshop and have a bite to eat at Suay, the restaurant and cocktail bar.